Canada v Mexico (2022 FIFA World Cup qualification)

 The 2022 FIFA World Cup qualifying match between Canada and Mexico was an association football match contested by the Canadian and Mexican men's national soccer teams during the third round of CONCACAF's 2022 FIFA World Cup qualification tournament.
 Canada's victory over Mexico ended Mexico's eleven match unbeaten streak against Canada dating back to August 15, 2000, and put Canada in first place of the qualifying group.
-The temperature at kickoff was recorded as −9° Celsius, making it the coldest match ever played by the Mexico national team.
+The temperature at kickoff was recorded as -9 C, making it the coldest match ever played by the Mexico national team.

 Pre-match

 Venue selection

 Canada was scheduled to be the home team for the seventh and eighth fixtures of the qualifying group, and the Canadian Soccer Association chose to host their matches in Edmonton, Alberta, a city renowned for very cold Prairie winters.
 This strategy was often used by both Canada and the United States to create a disadvantage for the Mexican team, as those players would not be used to playing under such frigid conditions.
 These cold conditions caused Canadian fans and eventually Canada Soccer to nickname Commonwealth Stadium in Edmonton as the "Iceteca" or "Estadio Iceteca" which was a play on words of the Estadio Azteca, Mexico's home stadium.
 Several fans would later refer to the match as the Battle of the "Iceteca".